 We will refer to any function of the above form1 as an attention-biased utility function.
-If $\alpha_i(r_i) = c$ for a constant c, for all i, then the decision maker does not display any reference-dependent attentional bias, and instead maximizes total value, U^ .
+If $\alpha_i(r_i) = c$ for a constant c, for all i, then the decision maker does not display any referencedependent attentional bias and simply maximizes total value, U^ .